city41/ereader-tools/README.md

 Tools for developing applications for the Nintendo GBA E-Reader.

-This is a port of CaitSith2's [ereader tools](https://caitsith2.com/ereader/devtools.htm) to NodeJS.
+This is a port of CaitSith2's [ereader tools](https://caitsith2.com/ereader/devtools.htm) to NodeJS as well as neflmake, originally written by Tim Schuerewegen

 ## Goals

 - Entirely written in TypeScript
-- Full support for everything CaitSith2's tools do
+- Full support for everything the original tools do
 - Improvements and additions, such as raw to svg
 - well documented and tested